 My second book, Brith Shalom and Bi-National Zionism (2008), is an edited volume that examines the emergence of the bi-national idea among Central European intellectuals who promoted the concept in the early twentieth century.
 Influenced by debates in their European homelands about national minority rights and federated national autonomies, these individuals rejected the idea of a Jewish nation-state, and instead advocated the creation of a bi-national Jewish-Arab state in Palestine.
 Although this vision was always marginalized within the larger Zionist movement, it reveals the impact of Central European political culture beyond the continent’s borders.

-I am currently working on a biography of Hans Kohn, the great authority on nationalism in the mid-20th century, whose academic career began as an early scholar of the interplay of nationalism and imperialism in the East.
+My third book, Toward Nationalism's End (2017), is a biography of Hans Kohn, the great authority on nationalism in the mid-20th century, whose academic career began as an early scholar of the interplay of nationalism and imperialism in the East.
 He would achieve fame in the 1940s with his very influential distinction between civic and ethnic nationalisms.
 His biography – marked by an endless struggle with nationalism and with the distinction between East and West – is a story of the migration of ideas from Central Europe, through Palestine, to the United States, and then back to Europe.
 It is a turbulent biography that crosses continents and ideologies, but always takes place where scholarship meets politics.